 But sometimes, you don’t need to cook frozen lasagna since your treat has been cooked before freezing.
 All you want is some interesting methods to make your lasagna sizzling again.

-I can tell you that there are many ways to do so, but I suggest you use the most easy-to-accomplish equipment, the microwave and in two ways!
+I can tell you that there are many ways to do so, but I suggest you use the most easy-to-accomplish equipment, the microwave and in five ways!

 Don’t be surprised if things don’t go as you think!
 Sometimes, you will encounter some situations out of your control, and here are several tips that can help you fix them.